suryatejamuthyala/React_t/README.md

 // })
 // .then(data => {
 // console.log('Response:', data);
-// const jsondata = JSON.parse(data);
+// const jsonpath = JSON.parse(data);
 // console.log('DATA:',data)
-// const firstName = jsondata.results[0].name.first;
+// const firstName = jsonpath.results[0].name.first;
-// console.log('FIRSTNAME:',firstName)
+// console.log('FILENAME:',firstName)
 // })
 // .catch(error => {
-// console.error('Error fetching DATAM FROM API:', error);
+// console.error('Error fetching DATA FROM API:', error);
 // });

 Date :15/02/2024
 1.Write a js code to find leap year or not
-2.Write a js code to find a string or a number is palindorme or not 3.write a program to find the squares of the given array 4.Write a program to find the given number is amstrong or not
+2.Write a js code to find a string or a number is palindrome or not 3.write a program to find the squares of the given array 4.Write a program to find the given number is armstrong or not

 \*\*
 **Note**: